The-Extra-Project/Extra_surface_repo/README.md

 ```

-where ./Delaunay is a \CC executable that takes as input the streamed point cloud and stream a new  triangulation
+where ./Delaunay is a c++ executable that takes as input the streamed point cloud and stream a new  triangulation
 The union operator ($\cup$ in alg:\ref{alg:overall} and $\diamond$ in figure~\ref{fig:algorithmflow}) is a union following by a \emph{ReduceByKey} in Spark.
 As an example, the star splaying step (lines~\ref{alg:star1} and \ref{alg:star2}) can be written as follows:
 \begin{footnotesize}